 If you don’t like to plan the meals for an entire week, at least know in the morning what’s for dinner that night.
 Leaving the decision until the afternoon gives you fewer choices and makes it too easy to rely on take-out food.

 To save time, prepare a healthy breakfast the night before.
 Set the table and arrange the breakfast meals in the fridge.
 Keep breakfast simple by limiting options.
 Have eggs in an English muffin one day, oatmeal one day, yogurt cups another.
 Having too many choices means there’s more to clean up and put away.
+Check out these healthy lunch ideas for weight loss too.
+They can be prepped ahead.

 Prepare, wrap and refrigerate sandwiches for the week’s lunches ahead of time.
 You can even make a big batch of meat sandwiches in hamburger or submarine buns and freeze them.
 Mayonnaise doesn’t freeze well but many other things do.